Eonasdan/tempus-dominus/docs/Options.md

 	Default: false

 See [momentjs' docs](http://momentjs.com/docs/#/displaying/format/) for valid formats.
-Format also dictates what components are show, e.g. `MM/dd/YYYY` will not diplay the time picker.
+Format also dictates what components are shown, e.g. `MM/dd/YYYY` will not display the time picker.

 ----------------------